mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 8. Don't use `ThreadLocal` and Thread Pools

-When using threads before Java 19 and Project Loom, it was quite uncommon to create a thread using the constructor.
+When using threads before Java 19 and Project Loom, creating a thread using the constructor was relatively uncommon.
 Instead, we preferred to use a thread pool or an executor service configured with a thread pool.
-In fact, those threads were what now we call platform thread, and the reason was that creating such threads was a quite expensive operation.
+In fact, those threads were what we now call platform threads, and the reason was that creating such threads was quite expensive operation.

-As we said in the beginning of this article, with virtual threads it's not the case anymore.
-The creation of a virtual thread is very cheap, both in space and time.
-Also, they were design with the idea of using a different virtual thread for each request.
-So, it's not a good idea to use a thread pool or an executor service to create virtual threads.
+As we said at the beginning of this article, with virtual threads, it's not the case anymore.
+Creating a virtual thread is very cheap, both in space and time.
+Also, they were designed with the idea of using a different virtual thread for each request.
+So, it would be better to use a thread pool or an executor service to create virtual threads.

-The possible high number of virtual threads created by an application is the reason behind the fact the using `ThreadLocal` with virtual threads is not a good idea.
+The possible high number of virtual threads created by an application is why using `ThreadLocal` with virtual threads is not a good idea.

-A `ThreadLocal` is a construct that allows us to store data that is accessible only by a specific thread.
+A `ThreadLocal` is a construct allowing us to store data accessible only by a specific thread.
 Let's see an example.
-First of all, we want to create a `ThreadLocal` that stores a `String`:
+First of all, we want to create a `ThreadLocal` that holds a `String`:

 ```java
 static ThreadLocal<String> context = new ThreadLocal<>();
 ```
-Then, we create two different platform threads that uses both the `ThreadLocal`:
+Then, we create two different platform threads that use both the `ThreadLocal`:

 ```java
 @SneakyThrows